-A proactive programme of unannounced visits is carried out, including evening visits where appropriate.
+A proactive programme of unannounced visits is carried out, including evening visits.

-If you have a complaint about unsatisfactory food (for example, mouldy food bought from a shop, a foreign object found in food, a dirty eating place or suspected food poisoning) the matter can be investigated by Environmental Health staff.
-Please use the Food Hygiene on line form to report an incident of unsatisfactory food.
+If you have a complaint about unsatisfactory food (for example, mouldy food bought from a shop, a foreign object found in food, a dirty eating place or suspected food poisoning) we can investigate this.
+Please let us know by completing our online Environmental Health enquiry form.